Table of Contents

 Upload data

-After all task data is uploaded, click auto-associate mapping or manual-associate mapping to start mapping.
-Please be patient as multi-image fusion tasks take a long time to complete.
-If it is not completed for an extended period, please contact the business team.
+After all task data is uploaded, click Automatic association mapping or Manual association mapping to start mapping.
+Please wait patiently as multi-map fusion tasks take longer.
+If not completed for an extended period, contact business.

 Automatic association mapping